alpaka-group/llama/docs/pages/virtualrecord.rst

 This object can be thought of like a record in the :math:`N`-dimensional array dimensions space, but as the fields of this record may not be contiguous in memory, it is not a real object in the C++ sense and thus called virtual.

-Accessing subparts of a :cpp:`llama::VirtualRecord` is done using `operator()` and the tag types from the record dimension.
+Accessing subparts of a :cpp:`llama::VirtualRecord` is done using :cpp:`operator()` and the tag types from the record dimension.

 If an access describes a final/leaf element in the record dimension, a reference to a value of the corresponding type is returned.
 Such an access is called terminal.
-If the access is non-termian, i.e. it does not yet reach a leaf in the record dimension tree, another :cpp:`llama::VirtualRecord` is returned, binding the tags already used for navigating down the record dimension.
+If the access is non-terminal, i.e. it does not yet reach a leaf in the record dimension tree, another :cpp:`llama::VirtualRecord` is returned, binding the tags already used for navigating down the record dimension.

 A :cpp:`llama::VirtualRecord` can be used like a real local object in many places.
 It can be used as a local variable, copied around, passed as an argument to a function (as seen in the